-A special thanks to Expressions Vinyl for sending me the Heat Transfer Vinyl used for these Kate Spade inspired placemats!
+A special thanks to Expressions Vinyl for sending me the Heat Transfer Vinyl used for these DIY Kate Spade placemats!

 After you cut and weed your vinyl, you'll notice they are printed backwards.
 Once you stick them on the placemats, the words will be the right way.
 Use a piece of scrap fabric (I used an old tshirt) and your iron to set the vinyl.
 Test the edges and remove the backing carefully.
 I had to press it for about 45 seconds before it was set.